 - Special Needs Trusts: These trusts are designed to benefit individuals who are physically or mentally disabled or chronically ill.
 They can provide for the needs of the beneficiary without disqualifying them from receiving governmental assistance.

 A will is a legal document that articulates your wishes regarding the distribution of your assets and the care of any minor children after your death.
 The Law Office of Martha M. Dwyer assists clients in drafting and updating wills as part of a comprehensive estate plan.

 Health Care Documents (or Advance Directives)

-Health care documents, also known as advance directives, are legal documents that express your wishes about what types of medical treatment you want to receive, particularly at the end of life, in case you become unable to communicate or make decisions.
+Health care documents, also known as advance directives, are legal documents that express your wishes about the types of medical treatment you want to receive, particularly at the end of life, if you become unable to communicate or make decisions.

 There are several types of healthcare documents, each serving different purposes: